annaesvensson/yellow-check/README.md

 ## How to find broken links

 You can find broken links at the [command line](https://github.com/annaesvensson/yellow-core).
 It is quite normal for pages to be renamed, files to be removed and links to no longer work.
 Don’t worry, it's not hard to find broken links.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php check`, you can optionally add a folder and a location.
-This will find broken links.
+This will find broken links and show them on screen.
 Edit the pages shown, fix the broken links and execute the command again.

 If you don't want that a page is checked, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.